Letronix624/Letronix624/README.md

 - 👋 Hi, I’m @Letronix624
-- 👀 I’m interested in f
+- 👀 I’m interested in you
-- 🌱 I’m currently learning piano bass guitar drums guitar singing c python gui everything
+- 🌱 I’m currently learning rust and vulkan things and stuff and i don't know. stuff!
 - 📫 How to reach me ... dont
-- i meant do please discord Letronix624#9040
+- i meant do please discord Let#9040
 <!---
 Letronix624/Letronix624 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes. hello hello